mctavishmcardle/gira/.gira/33-silent-mapped-item-overwrites.gira.md

 TODO

-# Silent mapped item overwrites
+# BUG: Silent mapped item overwrites

 currently:
 * a ticket with multiple relationships to the same ticket will only have the last